vitejs/vite/README.md

 `es-dev-server` is a great project and we did take some inspiration from it when refactoring Vite in the early stages.
 That said, here is why Vite is different from `es-dev-server` and why we didn't just implement Vite as a middleware for `es-dev-server`:

-- One of Vite's primary goal was to support Hot Module Replacement, but `es-dev-server` internals is a bit too opaque to get this working nicely via a middleware.
+- One of Vite's primary goals was to support Hot Module Replacement, but `es-dev-server` internals are a bit too opaque to get this working nicely via a middleware.

 - Vite aims to be a single tool that integrates both the dev and the build process.
 You can use Vite to both serve and bundle the same source code, with zero configuration.